d2l-ai/d2l-en/chapter_introduction/index.md

 While regression models are great for addressing *how many?* questions, lots of problems do not bend comfortably to this template.
-For example,
-a bank wants to add check scanning to its mobile app.
+Consider, for example, a bank that wants to develop a check scanning feature for its mobile app.
-This would involve the customer snapping a photo of a check with their smart phone's camera and the app would need to be able to automatically understand text seen in the image.
+Ideally, the customer would simply snap a photo of a check and the app would automatically recognize the text from the image.
-Specifically,
-it would also need to understand handwritten text to be even more robust, such as mapping a handwritten character to one of the known characters.
+Assuming that we had some ability to segment out image patches corresponding to each handwritten character, then the primary remaining task would be to determine which character among some known set is depicted in each image patch.
-This kind of *which one?* problem is called *classification*.
-It is treated with a different set of algorithms than those used for regression although many techniques will carry over.
+These kinds of *which one?* problems are called *classification* and require a different set of tools than those used for regression, although many techniques will carry over.

-In *classification*, we want our model to look at features, e.g., the pixel values in an image, and then predict which *category* (formally called *class*), among some discrete set of options, an example belongs.
+In *classification*, we want our model to look at features, e.g., the pixel values in an image, and then predict which *category*
+(sometimes called a *class*)
+among some discrete set of options, an example belongs.
 For handwritten digits, we might have ten classes, corresponding to the digits 0 through 9.
 The simplest form of classification is when there are only two classes,